 Tomatoes

 Oil to prevent sticking: A little oil on your veggies or brushed on your grill grates will help prevent sticking.
-You can use a grill basket if you don’t want to use oil.
+You can use a grill basket if you’d prefer to avoid oil.

-Grill over moderate heat: Most vegetables grill best over moderate heat.
-Rotate them and move them to a cooler part of the grill if they begin to char before they’re heated all the way through.
+Grill over moderate heat: Most vegetables grill optimally over moderate heat.
+Rotate and move them to a cooler part of the grill if they begin to char before heating all the way through.

-Precook denser veggies: Precooking dense vegetables like potatoes, beets, parsnips and winter squash will shorten their grilling time and ensure they’re tender before they char.
-This is important when combining them with meat or softer vegetables in kabobs.
-Precook by blanching them in boiling water until just barely tender, then cool them briefly in cold water.
+Precook dense veggies: Precooking dense vegetables like potatoes, beets and parsnips will shorten their grilling time, ensuring tenderness before they char.
+This is important when combining with meat or softer vegetables on kabob skewers.
+Precook veggies by blanching them in boiling water until just barely tender, then cool briefly in cold water.

 Marinate for extra flavor: Need a quick marinade?
-Try using any vinaigrette you have on hand, or simply toss or brush veggies with an easy combo of oil, vinegar, salt and pepper.
-Remember that the oil in marinades can cause flare-ups, so keep your coating light.
+Try using a vinaigrette, or simply toss or brush veggies with an easy combo of oil, vinegar, salt and pepper.
+Remember that the oil in marinades can cause fire flare-ups, so keep your coating light.

-Grill more than you need: Grill extras for meals later.
-Leftover grilled veggies are great in summer sandwiches, grain bowls, tacos and salads.
+Grill more than you need: Grill extra veggies for later on.
+Leftovers are great in summer sandwiches, grain bowls, tacos and salads.